dandalpiaz/transit-cu/README.md

 - move api key to enviornment variable
 - add instructions for creating a virtual enviornment and installing dependencies
 - refresh stop pages every 30 seconds
+- save favorites
+- filter to only show certain buses
 - manifest json for fullscreen mode and app color, logo
 - heroku instructions